Cindy DeYoung, MAISD Early On Supervisor 616-225-4714

 Great Start Readiness Program

 Great Start Readiness Program (GSRP) is Michigan’s state funded preschool program for four-year-old children with factors that might put them at risk for school failure.
 GSRP started in 1986 and now serves over 30,000 Michigan children yearly.
-In Montcalm County during the 2021-2022 school year 365 children were provided preschool programming though GSRP efforts.
+In Montcalm County during the 2022-2023 school year 389 children were provided preschool programming through GSRP efforts.
 GSRP funding is allocated yearly in the school aid bill which usually passes by July 1st.

 When enrolling in GSRP all children need to be age eligible.
 Other eligibility is based on risk factor.
 Documentation of the risk factors is necessary for any child to attend GSRP.
 75% of children enrolled in GSRP must be less than 250% in poverty.
 Prioritization of risk factors for eligibility looks like: